iamjesper/docker-mono-node/README.md

-# docker-mono-node
+# docker-node-cypress-mono
-Create a docker image with latest Node and Mono
+Docker image based on `cypress/browsers:latest` with the addition of the `mono-complete` package